-Beginning with the Gates Chili School Class of 2025, students will have an opportunity to earn distinctions at graduation through a Latin honor system.
+Students have an opportunity to earn distinctions at graduation through a Latin honor system.
 Latin honor designation falls into three categories, each with it's own minimum unweighted cumulative GPA requirement.
 These include:

 Summa Cum Laude (with highest honor): GPA of 95.0-100